Choose your path:

 Flexible, career-focused learning for working professionals.

 The online MS in Organizational Leadership is offered in a flexible, accelerated cohort format designed for busy professionals.
-You’ll register once at the start of the program and take one course at a time, with three-week breaks between courses and no classes during most major holidays—allowing you to balance your education with work and life commitments.
-Alongside your degree, you’ll also have the opportunity to prepare for up to five professional leadership certifications, such as the Key Leadership Skills Certificate (KLSC), Leadership Development Certification Program (LDCP), and Strategic Organizational Leadership Certification (SOLC)—enhancing your expertise and marketability as an organizational leader.
+You’ll register once at the start of the program and take one course at a time, with two- to three-week break between courses and no classes during most major holidays—allowing you to balance your education with work and life commitments.

 what you'll learn.